richardschoen/iforgit/demo_with_pub400.md

  preloadIndex = false
 ```
 Press ```F3``` to exit if all looks OK.
 You can also run the SETGBLUSR command for your user again if needed.

 ### Set your git library repo IFS directory
-The SETLIBREPO command creates a data area for the associated git repository and also enables the selected library for git.
+The SETLIBREPO command sets a data area path for a library's associated git repository and also enables the selected library for git.

 This command should be run once for each library that will be managed with iForGit and git.
 ```